ecmwf/anemoi-training/docs/start/hydra-intro.rst

     - override hydra/hydra_logging: none
     - _self_

+These are group configs for each section.
 The options after the defaults are then used to override the configs, by assigning new features and keywords.

 For example to change from default GPU count: